reneeonque/gentrification-data/README.md

   - New York City Auction Results
   - New York City Bank Owned (REO)

 Property Shark also includes a number of different types of buildings.
-For this project, we searched for the category of `Store Buildings` which is at the bottom of a blue menu on the left-hand side of the screen.
+For this project, we searched for the category of `Store Buildings` limiting the search first to `New York City Foreclosures` and then to `New York City Pre-Foreclosures` during a second search.

-Then after searching for `Store Buildings`, we had to limit our search to one of the four foreclosure categories listed above.
-We started with `New York City Foreclosures`.
-For foreclosures, there is a gap in information because of Covid-19.
-From May of 2020 to September 2021 there are no foreclosures due to the COVID-19 crisis.
-The error message read as “Due to the ongoing health emergency, foreclosure auctions have been temporarily suspended.”

-We were able to get two foreclosures for this month, October 2021 and from April 2020 bank through October 2018.
-To find each month, there is a pull down menu at the top of the blue menu on the left hand side of the page.
-The months are listed under the topic - Show.

-To get the data for each month, you have to select `Export to Excel` after selecting for the month, type of building and category.
-Each month had only a handful of buildings, so we copied each small Excel spreadsheet for each month and compiled one large spreadsheet on google sheets of the entire data set.

-We then repeated this process for the next category - `New York City Pre-Foreclosures`.
-We selected for Store Building again.
 There is a limit of 100 items per Excel spreadsheet downloads on Property Shark and each month had to be downloaded separately.
 Spreadsheets that contain 100 items or more are sent to a user's email address.

-We copied the information from each small sheet and pasted it along with the other months on one single Google Sheet.
-We were able to get pre-foreclosures from Sept.
-2021 to Oct.
-2018.
-We then repeated this exact process for the final two categories: New York City Auction Results and New York City Bank Owned (REO).
-Our search yielded no results.
+We copied the information from each small sheet and pasted it along with the other months on one single spreadsheet.
 When we were finished, we had two sets of raw data.
-The two lists were not formatted in the same way, so combining them would be difficult.
-All told these two spreadsheets were really made up of about 50 small Excel spreadsheets that were copied and pasted together by category.
+(Note: From May of 2020 to September 2021 there are no foreclosures due to the COVID-19 crisis and only two foreclosures for November 2021, October 2021 and from April 2020 through October 2018.)

 ##### Part 2: Cleaning Data